Skip to main content.

 Attention Parents/Families of Bard Applicants!

-Once your student submits their Common Application or Coalition with Scoir, it may take 24–48 hours for us to confirm receipt of their application.
+Once your student submits their application, it may take 24–48 hours for us to confirm receipt.
 Once we receive their application, they will be emailed a confirmation which includes the credentials to access their Bard portal.
 Students should login to their Bard portals regularly to view their application and, if applicable, financial aid checklists to make sure we have received all of their required materials and to see important messages we post there.

 Attention Parents/Families of Bard Applicants!